Fan View: ‘Aguero really dressed up as Ferran Torres’ – Fans hail Manchester City wonderkid | Goal.com

 The 21-year-old thus became the youngest player to score three goals in a match for a team managed by Pep Guardiola.

-The forward has been rewarded for the eye-catching performances with the man-of-the-match award and some African football supporters are quick to compare him with one of the most prolific City’s goalscorers in history, Sergio Aguero, who has been linked away from the club.
+The forward was rewarded for his eye-catching performance with the man-of-the-match award and African football supporters were quick to compare him with one of the most prolific City goalscorers in history, Sergio Aguero.

 Man City getting Ferran Torres for just over £20m doesn’t get spoken about enough, ridiculous stuff man 😭— Mod (@CFCMod_) May 14, 2021